airbytehq/airbyte/docs/integrations/sources/mailchimp.md

 ## Supported sync modes

-The Mailchimp source connector supports the following [sync modes](https://docs.airbyte.com/getting-started-with-airbyte-cloud/core-concepts#connection-sync-modes):
+The Mailchimp source connector supports the following [sync modes](https://docs.airbyte.com/cloud/core-concepts/#connection-sync-mode):
  - Full Refresh
  - Incremental

-We don't support Incremental Deletes for `Campaigns`, `Lists`, and `Email Activity` streams because Mailchimp doesn't give any information about deleted data in these streams.
+We don't support Incremental Deletes for `Campaigns`, `Lists`, and `Email Activity` streams because the Mailchimp doesn't give any information about deleted data in these streams.

 ## Performance considerations